danilopinotti/danilopinotti.com.br/content/articles/how-to-use-cdpath.md

 It's possible (!) and now, I'll teach you how to do this introducing you to `cdpath`.
 The `cdpath` allows you to register folders that you can use relative `cd` into any subfolder of the following paths.

-To use, you need to append the follow code in `~/.bashrc` (or `~/.zshrc` if you are using zsh):
+To use it, you need to append the follow code in `~/.bashrc` (or `~/.zshrc` if you are using zsh):
 ```
 cdpath=(~/Development ~/Development/github)
 ```
 Note: I use `~/Development` and `~/Development/github` because of my projects.
-You need to adapt these for your case.
+You need to adapt these to your case.

-Now, when I type `cd laravel-framework` from any directory, I'll go to `/home/danilopinotti/Development/github/laravel-framework`, as well if I type `cd blog` I'll be redirected to `/home/danilopinotti/Development/blog`.
+Now, when I type `cd laravel-framework` from any directory, I'll go to `/home/danilopinotti/Development/github/laravel-framework`, as well as if I type `cd blog` I'll be redirected to `/home/danilopinotti/Development/blog`.

 Tip: If you are using zsh, when you type `cd project` -> <kbd class="kbd kbd-sm">tab</kbd> -> <kbd class="kbd kbd-sm">tab</kbd>, you can use a nice autocomplete feature.